Apros7/GrammatikTAK/README.md

 * GoogleExtension: Scripts for the GrammatikTAK Google Extension
 * GrammatiktakFlask (outdated) : main.py is the backend currently running on Google Cloud Engine
 * GrammatiktakBackend: development of backend 2.0. main.py is the backend.
 Currently used.
+* GrammatiktakTestDatasets: Datasets that have been used specifically to test modules.
+Accuracy is in the corresponding readme.

 ### Other:
 **To read more about the structure of the backend, see the readme in GrammatiktakBackend.**